grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 https://twitter.com/nntaleb/status/1716490527997153595 im going to shop on amazon after work for expensive olive oil, cant wait for it to be 5 pm

 little bit of a busy day today

+im presenting during this week's weekly bioinformatics meeting -- have to make slides